jkk/formative/README.md

       {:value "value" :label "label"}
       "value and label"

-The follow presentational types are also available.
+The following presentational types are also available.
 They are excluded from parsing.

       :heading      - Section heading.
 Special keys:
                         :text - heading text